 Before MCP, every AI tool built its own integrations.
 MCP standardizes this:

-When you install WebPeel as an MCP server, your AI assistant gets eleven tools:
+When you install WebPeel as an MCP server, your AI assistant gets seven tools:

 1. webpeel_fetch